 In all forms of surgery, there are risks of bleeding, scarring, infection, or nerve damage.
 Small amounts of blood may collect under the skin and need to be removed.
 It is important that your caregiver stay with you for the first 24 hours after surgery.
 Good healing usually occurs without problems when people are healthy, maintain a healthy diet and give themselves adequate time to recuperate.
 Damage to facial nerves is very rare and generally self-correcting.
 Additional revisions of the facelift scars are infrequent.
 It is important that you understand the risks of the facelift operation.
 These will be discussed with you at your consultation with Dr. Fausett or Dr. Hunts.
 Our team will be here every step of the way to help you achieve your aesthetic goals in a natural, caring, safe and professional manner.

 What else is done to rejuvenate my face?

 Eyelid tightening, or Blepharoplasty, Fat Transfer, CO2 Resurfacing or Liposuction can be performed at the same time of your facelift operation to improve looseness in the eyelid skin and to reposition fat bags.
 After your surgery, additional fine-tuning of your result may be accomplished with the use of medical skin care, tissue fillers to define the lip lines, Botox to improve wrinkles in the crows feet and between the eyes.
 Light-based treatments may also be added to improve sun damage skin.
-The combination of facial rejuvenation surgery and cosmetic medicine by Dr. Hunts and his staff can produce a “wow” factor for patients seeking facial rejuvenation.
+The combination of facial rejuvenation surgery and cosmetic medicine by our doctors and their staff can produce a “wow” factor for patients seeking facial rejuvenation.